ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gke-multi-arch/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for software developers who are looking to migrate their existing x86 containerized applications to Arm
+who_is_this_for: This is an advanced topic for software developers who are looking to migrate their existing x86 containerized applications to Arm

 learning_objectives:
     - Add Arm-based nodes to an existing x86-based GKE cluster
-    - Rebuild x86-based application to make it multi-arch and run on Arm
+    - Rebuild an x86-based application to make it multi-arch and run on Arm
-    - Understand how to add taints and tolerations to GKE clusters to schedule application pods on architecture specific nodes
+    - Learn how to add taints and tolerations to GKE clusters to schedule application pods on architecture specific nodes
     - Run a multi-arch application across multiple architectures on a single GKE cluster

 prerequisites: